Polistena: History

 In 1783 Polistena was devastated by a violent earthquake, that razed to the ground most of the city and killed more than 2,000 people.
 The city was rebuilt quickly, basing on a design by Neapolitan architect Pompeo Schiantarelli, creating an urban center in the upper part of the city.

 Main sights

 The Monument to the Fallen (Monumento ai Caduti) is located in Piazza del Popolo, and was sculpted by Francesco Jerace.
 The Palazzo Avati is located in the same square.
-In its facade is a portal where there is an Apotropaica mask.
+In its facade is a portal where there is an apotropaic mark.